-If the battery operation status is anything but normal (1, 2, or 3), review the message icon to see what fault message is displayed.
+If the battery operation status is anything but normal (1,2, or 3), review the message icon to see what fault message is displayed.
 Look at battery fault message chart below to see the value that triggers a warning or protection and what value needs to be reached for recovery and clear the fault message.

-Battery Faults: Please refer to the following table for the triggering and recovery condition of each warning and protection.
 Most common faults are Battery Under-Voltage, Battery Cell Over-Voltage and Charge Low Temperature.